-Agave Blue Glow [a-GAH-vee] is a relatively small sized, slow-growing succulent plant developed at Rancho Soledad Nurseries of Rancho Santa Fe, California by horticulturalist Kelly Griffin.
+Agave Blue Glow is a relatively small-sized, slow-growing succulent plant developed at Rancho Soledad Nurseries of Rancho Santa Fe, California, by horticulturalist Kelly Griffin.

 The plant is a cross between Agave attenuata (a. attenuata) and Agave ocahui (a. ocahui).

 It’s a member of the Asparagaceae (Lily) family, native to Mexico, and similar to the Agave ‘Blue Flame’ but much smaller.

 This hybrid Agave plant type is one of about two hundred under the genus Agave.

 The genus name is derived from the Greek agauos, which means admirable, and probably refers to the tall, elegant flower spikes the plant produces once in its lifetime.

 - Family & Origin: Agavaceae family, native to Mexico

 - Size: Can grow up to 18″ – 24″ inches tall and 2′ – 3′ feet wide

 - Flowering: Produces yellow flowers on a tall spike in the summer